A Contextual Bandit Bake-off: Contextual Bandit Setup

 For any action~$a$ with $p_t(a) > 0$, this estimator is unbiased, \ie~$\E_{a_t\sim p_t}[\hat{\ell}_t(a)] = \ell_t(a)$, but can have high variance when~$p_t(a_t)$ is small.
 The estimator leads to a straightforward CSC example~$(x_t, \hat{\ell}_t)$.
 Using such examples in~\eqref{eq:csc_oracle} provides a way to perform off-policy (or counterfactual) evaluation and optimization, which in turn allows a CB algorithm to identify good policies for exploration.
 In order to obtain good unbiased estimates, one needs to control the variance of the estimates, \eg, by enforcing a minimum exploration probability~$p_t(a) \geq \epsilon > 0$ on all actions.

-In order to reduce the variance of IPS, the \textbf{doubly robust} (DR) estimator~\citep{dudik2011doubly} uses a separate, possibly biased, estimator of the loss $\hat{\ell}(x, a)$:
+\subparagraph{DR (doubly robust).} In order to reduce the variance of IPS, the doubly robust estimator~\citep{dudik2011doubly} uses a separate, possibly biased, estimator of the loss $\hat{\ell}(x, a)$:

-When $\hat{\ell}(x_t, a_t)$ is a good estimate of~$\ell_t(a_t)$, the small numerator in the first term helps reduce the variance induced by a small denominator, while the second term ensures that the estimator is unbiased.
+When $\hat{\ell}(x_t, a_t)$ is a good estimate of~$\ell_t(a_t)$, the small numerator in the first term helps reduce the variance induced by a small denominator, while the second term ensures that the estimator is unbiased on the support of~$p_t$.
 Typically, $\hat{\ell}(x, a)$ is learned by regression on all past observed losses, \eg,

 The reduction to cost-sensitive classification is similar to IPS, by feeding cost vectors~$c_t = \hat \ell_t$ to the CSC oracle.